 Thematic classification correctness

 For S-102 bathymetric grids there are two classifications of data values, which are land and water.
 There are two considerations for accessing classification correctness when using the grid.
-The first is that values given in the depth layer of the S-102 grid are based on the associated hydrographic offices chosen vertical datum.
+The first is that values given in the depth layer of the S-102 grid are based on the associated hydrographic office’s chosen vertical datum.
 Should another value in relation to a different vertical datum be required, a series of correctors would need to be applied.
-Secondly, when considering the data values, the value stored in the corresponding uncertainty node must be considered.
+Secondly, when considering the data values, the value stored in the uncertainty for a given node must be considered.
 This uncertainty value is a +/- value and when assessing the classification correctness must be applied.
 The new value(s) generated when applied may cause a change in the classification.

 Non-quantitative attribute accuracy